Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Toolboard_1LC.md

 ## PCB revision v1.2

-* Changed to a slightly shorted JST VH power input header - makes plugging and unplugging it easier on a Toolboard mounted on a Hermera.
+* Changed to a slightly shorted JST VH power input header - makes plugging and unplugging it easier on a Toolboard mounted on a Hemera.
 * 2 more footprints for either an ITR20001/T or TCRT1000/1010 reflective optical sensor to be added to the board as an alternative to the IO3 microswitch.
 Note all these footprints overlap so only one can be fitted.
 * There are now 2.54mm spaced through hole pads under all JST PH connectors.
 The connectors could be de-soldered and replaced with screw terminals (note doing this would void any warranty).
 * SWD programming header removed due to lack of space.
 Pads are available under the PCB.
-* Accelerometer moved to the edge of the board that would be at the bottom if the board was mounted on an e3d Hermera.
+* Accelerometer moved to the edge of the board that would be at the bottom if the board was mounted on an E3D Hemera.
 * The driver and IO0 connector have moved slightly (see the v1.2 dimension diagram above)

 ## PCB revision v1.1